MonashDataFluency/python-web-scraping/markdowns/section-5-legal-and-ethical-considerations.md

 * The [Web scraping Wikipedia page](https://en.wikipedia.org/wiki/Web_scraping) has a concise definition of many concepts discussed here.
 * [This case study](https://www.analyticsvidhya.com/blog/2017/07/web-scraping-in-python-using-scrapy/) is a great example of what can be done using web scraping and a stepping stone to a more advanced python library `scrapy`.
 * [This recent case](https://www.eff.org/deeplinks/2019/09/victory-ruling-hiq-v-linkedin-protects-scraping-public-data) about Linkedin data is a good read.
+* A crisp and simple explanation  to `robots.txt` can be found [here](https://www.promptcloud.com/blog/how-to-read-and-respect-robots-file/).
 * Commencing 25 May 2018, Monash University will also become subject to the European Union’s General Data Protection Regulation ([GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)).
 * [Software Carpentry](https://software-carpentry.org/) is a non-profit organisation that runs learn-to-code workshops worldwide.
 All lessons are publicly available and can be followed indepentently.
 This lesson is heavily inspired by Software Carpentry.
 * [Data Carpentry](http://www.datacarpentry.org/) is a sister organisation of Software Carpentry focused on the fundamental data management skills required to conduct research.